Australian AHPRA & TGA Website Advertising Compliance Scanner•Monthly Reports•Annual Due Diligence Certificate

 If your question isn't here, email us at [email protected].

-Every crawlable page of the nominated website is scanned against the regulatory framework your practice lives under — Section 133 (testimonials), Section 115A (title and specialist claims), AHPRA 2026 advertising guidance, TGA Schedule 4 (prescription-only therapeutic goods), mandatory cooling-off disclosures, before/after imagery rules, and misleading claim patterns.
-The scan flags violations, assigns a severity, quotes the exact offending text, and gives you a corrected compliant phrasing you can paste in.
+Every crawlable page of the nominated website is scanned against the Australian regulatory framework your practice lives under — Section 133 (testimonials), Section 115A (title and specialist claims), AHPRA 2026 advertising guidance, TGA Advertising Code and Schedule 4 (prescription-only therapeutic goods), mandatory cooling-off disclosures, before/after imagery rules, and misleading advertising claim patterns.
+The scan flags advertising compliance violations, assigns a severity, quotes the exact offending text, and gives you a corrected compliant phrasing you can paste in.

 Your website is already being crawled